juancresc/brazil2014opendata/README.md

 Teams, matches, places and groups in MySQL

-CAREFUL: First insert groups, places, then teams and finally matches :)
+CAREFUL: First insert groups, places, rounds, then teams and finally matches :)

 Or you can copy this